avinashkranjan/Amazing-Python-Scripts/TwitterTweetSentimentalAnalysis/Readme.md

 ## Twitter Sentimental Analysis Script

-This python script can be used to access or manage different features of firebase database by google.
+This python script can be used to scrap twitter for a specific tweets according to there hashTags and then classify these tweets according to there sentiments example the tweet is positive, negative or neutral tweet

 This provides features like :